payeezy/google_pay/README.md

 1. The Merchant ID
 2. The Gateway Tokenization parameter, which is set to 'firstdata'

 Google will return the encrypted payload to the app.
-See the following for a sample encrypted payload:

 ## Issuing the FirstAPI Request